Understanding Cockney Rhyming Slang

-The use of celebrities names for Cockney Rhyming Slang is relavtively recent – only in the last twenty/thirty years have celebrities names come to dominate.
-So now we get Britney Spears instead of Apples and Pears.
+The use of celebrities names for Cockney Rhyming Slang is relatively recent – only in the last twenty/thirty years have celebrities names come to dominate.
+So now we get Britney Spears instead of apples and pears.
 This trend is probably developing in tandem with our celebrity obsessed culture.

 Rhyming slang must be the same for both the speaker and the listener.
 You can’t just “make it up”.
 In our dictionary we allow ratings to sort the wheat from the chaff and identify the rhyming slang that is most widely used and the slang that is restricted to very small groups.

 One example is Pete Tong for wrong.
 This is very widely understood – in London and South England anyway.
 Nearly everybody will understand this to mean “wrong”.